 Melissa received a BS in Business Administration from the University of North Carolina at Chapel Hill's Kenan-Flagler Business School.

-Prior to joining Blue Heron, Matt managed finance, leasing, and property management for retail developer Adventure Development in Selma, NC.
-He played an instrumental role in the development of a $100M+, 1.2M square-foot mixed-use project in Pittsburgh, PA.
-Matt also led acquisitions and asset management at Mark Properties, Inc., a private equity real estate investment company based in Durham, NC.
-There, he oversaw leasing activity and managed key tenant relationships for a 2.5M-square-foot retail portfolio.
-Matt also successfully marketed the disposition of Florida shopping centers.
+Prior to joining Blue Heron, Matt managed finance, leasing, and property management for NC-based retail developer Adventure Development.
+He played an instrumental role in the development of a $100M+, 1.2M-square-foot mixed-use project in Pittsburgh, PA.
+From 2004-2010 at Mark Properties, Inc., a private equity real estate investment company in Durham, NC, Matt led acquisitions, asset management, and leasing of a 2.5 million-square-foot retail and office portfolio.
+Ahead of the Great Recession, Matt participated in the disposition of much of Mark Properties’ holding, including the successful marketing and sale of a portfolio of shopping centers.

+Before joining Blue Heron, Benjamin was a principal at Hampstead West Holdings (HWH), a boutique real estate investment, development and advisory firm focused on urban-infill redevelopment and value-add opportunities.
 Prior to HWH, Benjamin worked in acquisitions and development at Sares Regis Group of Northern California where he was responsible for acquisitions, capital relationships, design and entitlements, construction oversight, financing, and project operations for residential, mixed-use and public/private partnership projects.

 Missy received a BA in Communication from University of North Carolina at Chapel Hill.

-Previously she served as Vice President of Financial Development for Universal American, Director of Finance for Lek Pharmaceuticals, and, most recently as Chief Financial Officer for The Martin Organization, a real estate conglomerate with development, commercial, and residential holdings as well as self-storage facility development and management.
+Previously, she served as Vice President of Financial Development for Universal American, Director of Finance for Lek Pharmaceuticals, and, most recently as Chief Financial Officer for The Martin Organization, a real estate conglomerate with development, commercial, and residential holdings as well as self-storage facility development and management.

-Deborah has held treasury and other positions on several non-profit Boards including Cape Fear Literacy Council, Wilmington Child Advocacy Commission and The Penn State Alumni Association of Wilmington NC.
+Deborah has held treasury and other positions on several non-profit Boards including Cape Fear Literacy Council, Wilmington Child Advocacy Commission, and The Penn State Alumni Association of Wilmington NC.